SDGGiesbrecht/Workspace/Documentation/File Headers.md

 ## Customization

+The default file header will automatically change to accommodate some configuration options, such as `Project Website`, `Author` and `Licence`.

-The file header can be customized by defining a template with the `File Header` [configuration](Configuring Workspace.md) option.
+The file header can be further customized by defining a template with the `File Header` [configuration](Configuring Workspace.md) option.

 There are several dynamic elements available for the file header template.
 Dynamic elements can be used by placing the element’s key inside `[_` and `_]` at the desired location.